jayyxiao/spotify/README.md

 # spotify
 IMPORTANT: Due to the limitations of Spotify applications in development mode, new users cannot login to my app before I manually register them.
-Instead, please watch the video demo of me using it at the youtube link below.
+Instead, please watch the video demo of me using it at the Youtube link below.
 Since my app is a personal project, I was unable to obtain production mode from Spotify.

 Functionality: